makyo/writing/anthologies/arcana/cards.md

 In many common Tarot readings, cards are shuffled to mix them up.
 In the process, some cards wind up being drawn upside down, or *reversed*.
 Thus, each card comes with two meanings: the meaning for when the card is drawn upright, and the meaning for when the card is drawn reversed.
 These two meanings are two sides of the same coin, the reversed meaning often implying an impeded, restricted, or subverted reading of the primary meaning.
 Both meanings are provided below - you may focus on the primary or the reversed meaning, or simply the underlying archetype, in your submission.

 If you're going to work on a story for one of the major arcana cards, please let us know and we'll update the call for submissions with how many pledges are outstanding on a card to let other writers know.
 You can let us know on the Google Form [available here](https://goo.gl/forms/C76KEyE7XiD4pQLb2).
 I will update the list below as I receive entries on the form, but this may take a day or two.
-For a real time list of peldges, scroll to the bottom for an embedded (if slightly ugly) google sheet.
+For a real time list of pledges, [see below](#pledges) for an embedded (if slightly ugly) google sheet.

 0. **~~The Fool~~**